PROFILE: BY SALLY HEDBERG

 I sampled each one of his seven varieties, three of which have Sam’s trademark.
 They are Safari, Black Gold and Candi.
 These aren’t available anywhere else in the world and have distinct flavors.
-Safari tastes like a sugar cookie, Candi has a caramel aspect, and Black Gold, Sam’s favorite, has a mild nutty taste.
+Safari chews like a cookie and has a mild nutty taste.
+Candi has a caramel aspect, and Black Gold, Sam says, has two textures and at least three amazing flavors, caramel, chocolate, dark cherry, and maybe more.
 Sam quipped, “I don’t grow anything I don’t like.”

 The farm starts harvesting the popular Medjool in September, and the rest, including the Barhi and Zahidi, are all picked by January.
 Dates can last for a long time depending on the care.
-All Cobb’s dates are fresh and organically farmed.
+All Cobb’s dates are fresh and grown pesticide free .

-Maxine and Sam are at their stand on weekends from 9 a.m. to 4 p.m., October through April.
+Maxine and Sam are at their stand on weekends from 9 a.m. to 5 p.m., October through April.
 They will mail dates, too.
 For more information go to samcobbfarms.com or call (760) 861-1664.
-The farm is located at 22-325 Safari Rd., Sky Valley, 92241.
+The farm is located at 22-325 Henry Rd., Sky Valley, 92241.
 If using a GPS, put in Desert Hot Springs as the city.
 Make the trip and be in for a treat.